finiam/rails-starter/README.md

 - Code splitting is achieved with the Babel config mentioned above and `react-imported.component`.
 Check the example frontend app for usage.
 - We also setup `storybook` to mantain the ocasional styleguide.
 It's configured for React, but again, can be used with other frontend library or framework.

+### Browser support

+This starter is tested in Chrome, Firefox, Safari and IE11, but we can safely assume that it works in all browsers covered by our `browserslist` specification.
+We include both `core-js` and `regenerator-runtime` on our frontend bundle.
+Babel then converts that on individual polyfills, so we only include polyfills we actually need.

 ## Backend
 The only backend logic present is the user authentication.
 We created a custom session controller to handle logins and logouts using the Sorcery gem.
 By default the Sorcery gem only:
 - protects against brute force attacks